 This course prepares students for careers as analysts and consultants in industries with a focus on enhancing business value through operations, logistics and supply chain management.
 A variety of successful implementations of management science/operations research tools in different application areas will be studied.
 Tools such as linear programming, project scheduling with uncertain activity times, various inventory models and simulation will be introduced and coupled with application in the fields of managing operations in manufacturing, long term financial planning and management of healthcare systems.
 Cross-listed as CSCI 335.
-Prerequisites: MATH 106/126 or MATH 105 or CSCI 161.
+Prerequisites: One of MATH 106, 121, 126 or CSCI 161.
 Three credits.
-Offered 2021-2022 and in alternate years.
+Not offered 2022-2023; next offered 2023-2024.